Canyon Creek Services

 - Need: To reduce and prevent domestic violence and sexual assault in Utah's rural Beaver, Garfield, and Iron counties.

-- Intervention: Canyon Creek Services provides a 24/7 emergency hotline, emergency shelter, hospital response, and community education.
+- Intervention: Canyon Creek Services provides a 24/7 emergency hotline, emergency shelter, hospital response, crisis intervention, housing advocacy, and community education services.

-The CCWCC is funded by state and federal grants, foundations,
+CCS is funded by state and federal grants, foundations,

 Canyon Creek Services provides: